Fernando-GMzr/HIV_mutations/Documentation.md

 * Add other possibilities of input formats.
-* Add options of detection in mutations related do HLA.
+* Add options of detection to mutations related do HLA.
-* Adding more classifiers
 * Add graphical output of calculated statistics